merely-useful/py-rse/rse-narrative.md

 ## Outstanding issues

-- Where should "Chapter 9: Working in teams" go in the chapter order?
 - In the proposed outline above, the R content is really lacking:
   - We don't define an R version of `countwords.py` anywhere
   - We don't define an R version of `collate.py` anywhere